bmoreonrails/rails_tutorial/_chapters/chapter_04.md

       We've done that through migrations.
 We created a migration to add the `books` table, and we changed that migration to add new columns.

-      Now that you're bookstore application is coming along, trust me - we don't want to go back and edit past migrations.
-Editing past migrations can comprimise the data you've worked so hard to collect in your database.
+      Now that you're bookstore application is coming along, we don't want to go back and edit past migrations.
+Editing past migrations can compromise the data you've worked so hard to collect!

       But how will we add the `description` column to the `books` table??